Departamento-de-Engenharia-Informatica/lei-24-s2-1dm-g132/docs/sprintC/global-artifacts/01.requirements-engineering/supplementary-specification.md

 ### Implementation Constraints

 - The application documentation must be in English language.
-- Application development in Java language using the IntelliJ IDE or NetBeans.
+- Application development in Java language.
 - Graphical interface must be developed in JavaFX 11.
 - Adopt recognized coding standards (e.g., CamelCase).
 - Use Javadoc to generate useful documentation for Java code.